Agreement for attractiveness between

 THE MUNICIPALITY OF MONZA (MB)

-Regarding the interventions implemented thanks to the regional contribution, among the others, are planned the purchase of capital goods for the improvement of the business services and the implementation of the telematics portal.
+On the level of interventions implemented with the regional contribution, among others, the purchase of capital goods for the improvement of the business services and the implementation of the telematics portal.

 Particularly, the following interventions are being applied by the Municipality: